Planting calendar

 April Planting Guide for Houston, TX: Raised Beds, Containers & In-Ground Gardens

 April in Houston is ideal for planting warm-season vegetables and herbs in raised beds, containers, and in-ground gardens.
-Focus on heat-tolerant crops and start preparing for summer harvests while avoiding plants sensitive to early heat.
-This guide helps you maximize your garden's productivity this month.
+Focus on heat-tolerant crops and start some seeds indoors for later transplanting.
+Avoid frost-sensitive plants early in the month and prepare for increasing temperatures.

 Plant now (quick list)

-Tomatoes, Peppers, Eggplants, Okra, Sweet potatoes, Basil, Cucumbers, Squash
+Tomatoes, Peppers, Eggplants, Okra, Sweet potatoes, Basil, Cucumbers, Beans

 Plant now